vnck/vnck.github.io/src/content/writings/2021-04-28-what-i-think-about-when-i-watch-surveillance.md

 ---
 title: "What I think about when I watch surveillance cameras"
 date: 2021-04-28
-tags: [codespace, intfrastructure]
+tags: [codespace, infrastructure]
 description: "Or, what I think about when surveillance cameras watch me."
-image: /assets/posts/2021-04-28-what-i-think-about-when-i-watch-surveillance/twitter-card.jpeg
+image: /assets/posts/2021-04-28-what-i-think-about-when-i-watch-surveillance/twitter-card.webp
 permalink: /writings/what-i-think-about-surveillance
 ---